thaipham78/CRM_with_Express/README.md

 # CRM_with_Express

+# Description :
+A simple contact management application where you can : \
+Manage companies infomation. \
+Manage contacts information. \
+Manage users.

-How to run this project :
+# How to run this project :
 - Install and Run mysql database at your local machine.

 - Clone Sourcecode.